 I may have enjoyed Florence even more than Venice — perhaps because I wasn’t expecting too much.
-Florence was my parents’ least favorite Italian city when we visited, and I’m not usually a fan of landlocked towns.
 However, as soon as we left the chaotic railway station and entered the birthplace of the Renaissance, I quickly discovered that the easy access to art and quality food made Florence my kind of town.
 The entire city seems like a museum, with a harmonious architecture style, and impressive statues and clever street art everywhere.
 Florence feels small and manageable, yet is bursting with culture.

 Our hotel, Hotel dei Macchiaioli, is located on the third floor of a former palace called Palazzo Morrocchi and was the most extravagant hotel on our trip.
 In the 19th century, it was the home base for a group of avant-garde artists known as “I Macchiaioli.”
 The high ceilings of the lavish breakfast room were covered in beautiful frescoes.
 It was great staying only a few blocks from all the major sites.
 Every day, we walked along the main drag, which was lined with fancy clothing stores and leather shops (Florence is an important city for Italian fashion, after all!).

 Florence’s Duomo, Cattedrale di Santa Maria del Fiore, has always been my favorite cathedral — and I’ve seen a lot, even just on this trip!
 Its perfect dome was designed by Brunelleschi and is still the largest brick-and-mortar dome in the world.
 Every time I walked past it, I took photos as though it was my first time.